Masters of Arts in Yoga Studies

 LEARNING OUTCOMES OF THE M.A.
 IN YOGA STUDIES:

-- Students will demonstrate effective research, evaluation, and writing skills on focused topics in Yoga.
+- Graduates will demonstrate effective research, evaluation, and writing skills on focused topics in Yoga.

 Yoga Studies graduate students will enter each summer or fall as a cohort and take all classes with each other.
 This format allows for support and connection as students progress towards their degree.